ShabbirHasan1/occams-rpc/docs/client_macros.md

     Close(FileCloseTask),
 }

-// This task does not need to specify an action, as it's handled by the enum variant.
+// This task does not need to specify an action, as it is handled by the enum variant.
 #[client_task]
 pub struct FileOpenTask {
     #[field(common)]